fillumina/PerformanceTools/README.md

 binary	   1 :	     19.35 ns		     96.34 %
            * :	     39.44 ns
 ```

+Note that some iterations are executed twice because there weren’t any
+improvement in the stability so the API automatically implies that some
+disturbance had occurred and repeated the iteration.

 There are other templates to manage parameters and sequence:
 * The parameters are useful to test a single code against different similar